ChinmayKhanzode/Youtube_Bookmarker_Extension/README.md

 YT Bookmarker is a Chrome extension that enhances the experience of watching YouTube videos by allowing users to create and manage bookmarks with custom notes at specific timestamps in YouTube videos.

-You can find the [published extension in the Chrome Web Store](https://chrome.google.com/webstore/detail/yt-bookmarker/docgcaajjlhikhllnlkfmffciiokggag/related) for installation.
-It's free to use and only uses local browser storage.
-No sign-up necessary.

 ![YT Bookmarker - No Screenshots](./img/yt-bookmarker_3.png)
 *No Bookmarks*